philnash/ruby-whatsapp-bots/README.md

 Get your Twilio auth token from your [Twilio console](https://www.twilio.com/console/) and add it to `config/env.yml`.

+To use the location bot, [sign up for a free Dark Sky API key](https://darksky.net/dev/register) and add that to `config/env.yml`.

 #### Run the app

 Change into the directory of the bot you want to run.
 Then run the application with: